Ten Things Every Influencer Should Know About Working with Brands

 Google Analytics is a great way to monitor your website traffic.
 Create a dashboard on your analytics home page that houses stats such as 'Sessions', 'Pageviews', 'Users' and 'New Users'.
 This will help you get a feel for who's visiting your blog and how your monthly numbers rack up.

-When it comes to Instagram, make sure that you've enabled Instagram for Business.
-With a business account, you'll have access to valuable analytics such as 'Impressions', 'Reach' and 'Profile Views' and how they compare week to week (another great way to track your growth!).
+When it comes to Instagram, make sure that you've enabled a Business or Creator account.
+With a these types of accounts, you'll have access to valuable analytics such as 'Impressions', 'Reach' and 'Profile Views' and how they compare week to week (another great way to track your growth!).

 Building organic engagement is not a science, but it's also not easy.
 In most cases, you get what you give.
 Make the time to connect with bloggers in your niche, because the more accounts you have liking and engaging with your content, the more people in your target audience your brand is exposed to.